coetry/digitalpsychology.io/src/pages/reciprocity/index.md

 ### Gifts in social games
 All gifting mechanisms in social games like FarmVille or Mafia Wars where a user can send in-game items to a friend rely on the principle of reciprocity.
-If I send you something won't you send me something back?
+If I send you something, won't you send me something back?

 ![](02-gifting-in-social-games.png)